Skip to footer content

 QuestPDF Code Example

-Now its time to look at how QuestPDF will handle converting our example URL to PDF format.
+Now it's time to look at how QuestPDF will handle converting our example URL to PDF format.
 While QuestPDF does not natively support URL-to-PDF conversion, you can use an HTTP client to fetch the HTML content and render it into a PDF using QuestPDF's fluent API.

 using System;